PelionIoT/pelion-edge-provisioner/README.md

     unset PYTHONHOME
     ```

-1. If Arm Mbed CLI is not installed, follow these [instructions](https://os.mbed.com/docs/mbed-os/latest/tutorials/quick-start-offline.html)

 1. If you get `bad-request` error on mbed-edge, then mbed-edge and factory-configurator-client-example have been compiled with different entropy source.

 1. If you get `Connection error` on mbed-edge, then make sure the enrollment identity and the CA certificate has been uploaded successfully to your PDM account.